malmriv/malmriv.github.io/_pages/about.md

 My background is in physics.
 I started out in chemistry before switching, having decided physics was a better fit.
 Back in the pre-LLM days, programming was still something you could spend long hours wrestling with, and the intersection of physics and computing felt genuinely exciting: running simulations, cleaning up raw data from the lab, finding a decent fit, figuring out how to plot the thing so it actually said something.
 That was the part of physics I enjoyed most.

 Outside of work, I read a lot, mostly around Slavic history, culture and politics.
 Movies are another constant; my taste leans towards the slow and contemplative, but honestly I'll watch anything.
-Cooking is mostly vegan in my kitchen, with some baking when time allows.
-Coffee has become a serious hobby — one that conveniently aligns with the other hobby of drinking large amounts of it.
+I love cooking (mostly vegan), and baking when time allows.
+Learning to make great coffee has also become a time-consuming hobby recently.

 I'm an active member of the Wikimedia community, though not as much as I'd like.
 I contribute edits, photographs, corrections and translations whenever I can.
 My most-read contribution so far has been translating and expanding the Spanish article on the [Gombe Chimpanzee War](https://es.wikipedia.org/wiki/Guerra_de_los_chimpancés_de_Gombe).